Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 Set up our files and started on the proposal.
 Started looking back through old labs (semaphores and signals)

 ### 2024-01-04 - Started working on signals
-Added sighandler file and function to double check when ctrl-c is pressed whether user wants to exit, then exit if user inputs "y".
+School: added sighandler file and function to double check when ctrl-c is pressed whether user wants to exit, then exit if user inputs "y".
+Home:

 ## Player 2 Margaux